HomeblogsHealth-and-wellnessDiscover The Benefits Of Green Tea In Pregnancy

 3. Assuages Mood Swings

-Green tea improves and boosts your body’s metabolism and thus, it prevents mood swings during pregnancy.
+One of the effects of green tea on pregnancy is that it improves and boosts your body’s metabolism and thus, it prevents mood swings during pregnancy.
 Green tea possesses theanine that offers relaxing effects and improves your mood.

 4. Resolves Problems of the Skin